 YouTube Shorts Algorithm Update 2026: The New Rules Every Creator Must Know

-A practical guide from Learn With Parth for creators who want clarity before speed.
+A practical guide from Learn With Parth for readers who want clarity before speed.

 If your Shorts views randomly spiked then crashed — you are not shadowbanned.
 The algorithm just changed.
 And most creators are still playing by 2024 rules, wondering why their numbers look like a broken heart monitor.